Performance of Parity QAOA for the Signed Max-Cut Problem: Simulation Details

 In this section, we provide details on the methods and parameters we used for obtaining the simulation results presented in the main text.
 The description of the classical optimizer is given on the example of {\vanilla} QAOA but also holds for {\parity} QAOA.
 The classical optimization of the parameters $({\bfbeta, \bfgamma})$ starts with initializing the start parameters by choosing random values from the interval $[-\frac{\pi}{2}, \frac{\pi}{2})$ (and not from $A$ as done in the Clifford pre-optimization described in Sec.~\ref{sec:clifford_circuit}).
 The parameters are updated with the Monte-Carlo technique outlined below.
 A new parameter set ${(\bfbeta_\text{new},\bfgamma_\text{new})}$ is generated by updating one value, e.g., ${\beta_1 \to \beta_1+ \kappa}$, where $\kappa$ is randomly drawn from a uniform distribution ${\kappa\in[-0.25, 0.25]}$.
 The new parameter vector is accepted if and only if

 holds for a randomly generated value ${v\in[0, 1]}$.
 The effective temperature $T$ is set to ${T=0.2}$ in this work.
 After a certain amount of Monte-Carlo steps (update trials) $n_\text{mc}$, the optimization stops and we consider the lowest measured objective function $\calC(\bfbeta^*,\bfgamma^*)$ as the best outcome.
 For estimating the energy expectation for a given parameter set, the quantum circuit for these parameters is executed 10.000 times.
 For every instance, $n_\text{init}$ start parameters are initialized and updated with the previously described method.
 The best run is considered for later statistics.
-The selection for $n_\text{init}$ and $n_\text{mc}$ was made so that it ensures the simulation results are close to convergence—where further increasing the values would not lead to significant changes in the outcomes—while also balancing the need to minimize classical simulation time. {\Vanilla} QAOA simulations are done with $K/N$ copies, where the lowest of $K/N$ energy expectation values is considered for optimization and in the end result to account for the qubit overhead in {\parity} QAOA.
+The selection for $n_\text{init}$ and $n_\text{mc}$ was made so that it ensures the simulation results are close to convergence—where further increasing the values would not lead to significant changes in the outcomes—while also balancing the need to minimize classical simulation time.
+To equalize the number of qubits needed in both QAOA approaches, we execute {\vanilla} QAOA with K/N copies in parallel.
+For each shot the lowest energy of the copies is used to determine the expectation value.

 The Clifford circuits are simulated using the library \emph{stim}.
 In order to do so, the QAOA gates need to be decomposed into the following Clifford gates: $\tilde{U}_z(\pi/4)$ can be decomposed into $H_{xy}P_x$, where $H_{xy}$ is a variant of the Hadamard gate that swaps the X and Y axes (instead of X and Z). $P_{\{x, y, z\}}$ are the $\{x, y, z\}$-Pauli gates.
 A negative sign in the argument, $\tilde{U}_z(-\pi/4)$, swaps the order of the gates to $P_xH_{xy}$. $\tilde{U}_z(\pi/2)$ can be decomposed into $P_yP_x$.
 The constraint unitary $\tilde{U}_c$ is composed of CNOT chains (see Ref.~\cite{Lechner2018, Unger_Lechner_arXiv2023}) and a single $z$-Rotation that is applied in the same manner as $\tilde{U}_z$. $\tilde{U}_x(\pi/2)$ and $\tilde{U}_x(\pi/4)$ can be decomposed into $P_zP_y$ and $P_zH_{yz}$, respectively.